Free shipping for orders over 120,00 Lei

 • You smoke.

-The most effective way to reduce the risk of ovarian cancer is through a healthy lifestyle.
-Quit smoking, maintain a healthy weight, and don't forget regular visits and tests - especially if your mother, sister or other family members have already been affected.
+The most effective way to reduce your risk of ovarian cancer is to live a healthy lifestyle.
+Quit smoking, maintain a healthy weight, and get regular checkups and tests - especially if your mother, sister, or other family members have already been affected.

 Ovarian cancer treatment